Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Classical approaches to sparse conic optimization and why they fail

 As a consequence of the lemma, the traditional route for sparse conic reformulations provides little insight: If $\KK_i$ are positive orthants the completion theorems are not applicable since (\ref{eqn:DecomposableQCQPBurer}) lacks the proper sparsity pattern.
 Also in that case, we cannot compare the $\DNN$ relaxations of (\ref{eqn:DecomposableQCQPBurer}) and its sparse relaxation based on (\ref{eqn:SmallerConicConstraints}), since the same sparsity pattern would be required.
 If $\KK_i$ are neither the positive orthant nor the full space, we do not even have any completion results to begin with.

 Still, the present methodology allows for at least some insight into the benefits of working with (\ref{eqn:SmallerConicConstraints}), namely in the form of the following performance guarantee.

-\begin{thm} Let $\mathrm{val}(SDP)$ be the optimal value of problem (\ref{eqn:DecomposableQCQPBurer}) after $\CPP(\R_+\times_{i=0}^S\KK_i)$ is replaced by $\SS^{n_1+Sn_2+1}$ and let $\mathrm{val}(R)$ be that optimal value after replacing the full conic constraint with the conic constraints in (\ref{eqn:SmallerConicConstraints}).
+\begin{thm} Let $\mathrm{val}(SDP)$ be the optimal value of problem (\ref{eqn:DecomposableQCQPBurer}) after $\CPP(\R_+\times_{i=0}^S\KK_i)$ is replaced by $\SS^{n_1+Sn_2+1}_+$ and let $\mathrm{val}(R)$ be that optimal value after replacing the full conic constraint with the conic constraints in (\ref{eqn:SmallerConicConstraints}).
 We have $\mathrm{val}(SDP)\leq\mathrm{val}(R)$ and the statement also holds if we replace the cones $ \CPP(\R_+\times \KK_0\times\KK_i),\ i\in\irg{1}{S}$ in (\ref{eqn:SmallerConicConstraints}) by any other subsets of $\SS^{n_1+n_2+1}_+$. \end{thm} \begin{proof} Clearly, the two problems have the same objective function, so we only need to compare the feasible sets.
 Let $\left(\Xb,\Yb_1,\dots,\Yb_S,\Zb_i,\dots,\Zb_S,\x,\y_1,\dots,\y_S\right)$ be such that

 and the linear constraints in (\ref{eqn:DecomposableQCQPBurer}) are fulfilled, i.e.\ we have a feasible solution for the optimization problem defining $\mathrm{val}(R)$.
-All we nee to show, is that, after setting $\Yb_{i,i} = \Yb_i,\ i \in \irg{1}{S}$, we can find $\Yb_{i,j}, \ i \neq j$ such that we can construct a positive semidefinite matrix.
+The setinclusion holds since, $\CPP(\KK_A)\subseteq\CPP(\KK_B)$ whenever $\KK_A\subseteq\KK_B$, and $\SS^n_+ =\CPP(\R^n)$.
+All we need to show, is that, after setting $\Yb_{i,i} = \Yb_i,\ i \in \irg{1}{S}$, we can find $\Yb_{i,j}, \ i \neq j$ such that we can construct a positive semidefinite matrix.
 By \cref{thm:SDPCompletionChordalGraphs} it suffices to show that the specification graph of the partial matrix where $\Yb_{i,j},\ i\neq j$ are not specified is a chordal graph and that all fully specified principal submatrices are positive semidefinite.
 So consider the partial matrix

 Since in all but the first two columns (we use this word now referring to literal columns in the above representation) have unspecified blocks one can only obtain fully specified principal submatrices if one deletes all but one of the partially specified columns and all but the respective rows (again in the literal sense).
 The so obtained blocks are precisely the blocks in (\ref{eqn:FullySpecifiedBlocks}) and are thus positive semidefinite.
 The chordality of the specification graph follows from \cref{lem:ArrowHeadMatricesAreChordal}.
 This completes the proof. \end{proof}